 FTSE 100 current fair value = 517 * 16 = 8,272

-Putting the FTSE 100’s current fair value at 8,272 may seem excessive, but at that level its dividend yield would still be 3%. that’s a fairly typical yield, so 8,272 is really not expensive at all.
+Putting the FTSE 100’s current fair value at 8,272 may seem excessive, but at that level, its dividend yield would still be 3%. that’s a fairly typical yield, so 8,272 is really not expensive at all.

-However, generally the market is not expected (my me or others who dabble in CAPE-based market forecasts such as GMO) to revert to its mean value in a single year.
+However, the market is not expected (by me or others who dabble in CAPE-based market forecasts such as GMO) to revert to its mean value in a single year.
 The usual expectation is that it will take somewhere between five and ten years, depending on how far away the market’s current CAPE value is from its long-term average.

-On a more practical level, I don’t expect the FTSE 100 to breach 8,000 by the end of next year, although of course I could be wrong.
+On a more practical level, I don’t expect the FTSE 100 to breach 8,000 by the end of next year, although of course, I could be wrong.